waleedmebane/allsembly-prototype/about_license.md

 graduate studies and have a full-time job.
 Then I expect I will hire legal help to draft it.

+(The LGPL does not say that a trademark license is granted, but the GPL, which it incorporates by reference, mentions trademark in section 7e.
+The additional term is meant to avoid the possibility of an implied trademark grant.)

 # Static linking exception

 I would like to add a linking exception allowing distribution of "Combined